Ingredient Substitute Ratio Calculator

 | Regular Broth | 1 | Concentrated Stock Base | 2 to 4 |

-This calculator is intentionally narrow: it adjusts for relative potency, not every difference between two ingredients.
+The ingredient substitute ratio calculator deliberately handles only relative potency, not every chemical or textural difference between two ingredients.
 That matters because many substitutions affect more than flavor intensity.
 Honey changes sweetness and moisture.
 Yogurt changes acidity and water content.
 Butter alternatives change fat behavior.
 Dried herbs disperse differently than fresh leaves.
 Concentrated tomato paste changes both flavor density and texture.
 The calculator does not automatically compensate for those physical changes, so you may still need to adjust liquid, flour, salt, fat, cook time, or leavening separately.

 It also assumes the potency relationship is roughly linear over the range you are using.
 That is often good enough for day-to-day cooking, but perception is not perfectly linear.
 A very hot chili powder can feel more than twice as intense, not just exactly twice as intense.
 Bitter ingredients, smoke, mint, acid, and certain extracts can have threshold effects where a small increase changes the flavor profile dramatically.
 Use extra caution when working with ingredients that become dominant easily.